Nexusoft/nw-modules-documentation/developer-guide/nxs_package.json.md

 A user-friendly name to be displayed on the GUI and most other places where your module name is needed.

-Should not be way too different from the `name` field.
+Should not be too different from the `name` field.

 ### `version`